chaos-polymtl/lethe/doc/source/examples/multiphysics/dam-break/dam-break.rst

 dimensionless lateral position of the liquid phase is tracked through time and compared with the experiments of Martin and Moyce (1952) `[1] <https://doi.org/10.1098/rsta.1952.0006>`_.
-The following figure shows the result of the post-processing, with a very good agreement between the simulation and the experiment:
+The following figure shows the result of the post-processing, with a good agreement between the simulation and the experiment:

 .. image:: images/xmax-t.png
     :alt: xmax_t